More About the Clinton Development Initiative

 CDI is working with Visa, the World Food Program, local banks, and microfinance institutions to provide smallholder farmers with access to the financial services they need.
 These services include: financial literacy training, credit, insurance, savings, and mobile wallets.

 Food and Nutritional Security

 Ensuring that every individual has the knowledge and opportunity he or she needs to achieve food and nutritional security is a priority of the Clinton Development Initiative.
 In Malawi alone, nearly 2 million individuals require food aid assistance to survive the lean season.
 Secure, diverse, and nutritious sources of food are critical not only to farmers' health, but also to their productivity.
 Limited access to water, markets, and improved certified seeds and inputs, as well as poor soils and outdated agronomic training, all hinder a farmer's ability to grow adequate and diversified foods.

 CDI focuses on catering to smallholders' needs by empowering them with the knowledge and tools they require to achieve food and nutritional security.
 CDI promotes staple crop rotations and works to help farmers to become increasingly productive within their typical resource constraints.
 CDI targets yield improvements for smallholder farmers through facilitating connections to markets for improved and certified seeds and inputs, and teaching innovative agronomic practices.

-In Malawi, CDI project participants have realized an average of 150% improvement in their yields.
+In Malawi, CDI farmers have seen an average of 150% improvement in their yields.
 These improvements help them produce extra food for their families, while the surplus can be sold at market to generate extra income.
 In Malawi, with plans to expand to other geographies, CDI is promoting small-scale horticulture, particularly geared towards targeting micronutrient deficiencies in youth that often lead to stunting.
 Recognizing that food and nutritionally secure farmers are healthy, productive farmers, CDI continues to work toward improving access and empowering farmers to ensure that they have enough food to feed themselves and their families.

 Full Participation of Women